Bake or Break

 • 3 large eggs

-• 1 cup chopped cashews or other nuts (pecans, hazelnuts, almonds, etc.)
+• 1 cup chopped nuts, such as pecans, cashews, hazelnuts, almonds, etc.

 • 1 cup toffee bits